codenirmal99/Bank_Customer_Churn_Analysis/README.md

 What is the overall sales trend?
 Which products are top sellers?
 What are the peak sales periods?
-###Data Analysis
-Include some interesting code/features worked with

-SELECT * FROM table1
-WHERE cond = 2;

 ###Results/Findings
 The analysis results are summarized as follows: